-Easily create trial accounts with one or more of Snowflake’s business partners and integrate those accounts with Snowflake.
-This feature provides a convenient means to try additional tools and services and adopt the ones that meet your business needs.
+Partner Connect lets you easily create trial accounts with selected Snowflake business partners and integrate these accounts with Snowflake.
+This feature provides a convenient option for trying additional tools and services, and then adopting the ones that best meet your business needs.

 In this Topic:

 Currently, Partner Connect supports the following partner services: